 5. Teach ways to reduce anxiety.

-In conjunction with the patient, uncover ways the patient can reduce anxiety such as through exercise, journaling, breathing, music, and medications.
+In conjunction with the patient, uncover ways the patient can reduce anxiety such as through exercise, journaling, breathing, music, and if necessary, medications.

 Decreased Cardiac Output